 Remember: your delivery inventory ledger must be accurate.
 When remaining cannabis goods are removed from a delivery inventory ledger and returned to the retailer’s inventory in CCTT, retailers may wish to have their employees verify the physical count of those cannabis goods against the information on the ledger.

-Providing the delivery inventory ledger upon request:
+Providing the delivery inventory ledger upon request

 The delivery employee must provide the delivery inventory ledger to the Department or any law enforcement officer upon request.